uc-cdis/fence/README.md

 ### Keypair Configuration

 Fence uses RSA keypairs to sign and allow verification of JWTs that it issues.
-When the application is initialized, fence loads in keypair files from the `keys` directory.
+When the application is initialized, Fence loads in keypair files from the `keys` directory.
 To store keypair files, use the following procedure:
      - Create a subdirectory in the `fence/keys` directory, named with a unique identifier, preferably a timestamp in ISO 8601 format of when the keys are created.
 The name of the directory is used for the `kid` (key ID) for those keys; the default (assuming the directory is named with an ISO timestamp) looks like this:

            fence_key_2018-05-01T14:00:00Z